Teaching The Phantom Tollbooth

 Instructions for You

 Step 1: Introduce the WebQuest.
 You may have to give a general overview of WebQuests if your students have never done one.
 You can really play this up by talking about famous quests.
-Make it age-appropriate: sixth-graders may not be familiar with Jason's quest for the golden fleece, but they can relate to Carl and Russell's quest in the movie Up.
+Make it age-appropriate: fifth-graders may not be familiar with Jason's quest for the golden fleece, but they can relate to Carl and Russell's quest in the movie Up or Anna's quest in Frozen.

 Step 3: Students can get started.
 It's that easy!
-If you're passing out hard copies of the WebQuest and a response sheet, make sure students have it before they begin.
-In our quest to keep it simple, we have included WebQuest questions in the "student" section of this activity – so just go on over and take a peek!
+Just set them up with the student instructions, give them an answer sheet to fill in, and go.
+In our quest to keep things simple, we have included WebQuest questions in the "student" section of this activity—so just go on over and take a peek!

 (California Core Standards for English Language Arts: 6th, 7th and 8th grade Integration of Knowledge and Ideas 7; Production and Distribution of Writing 4, 5, 6; Research to Build and Present Knowledge 7, 8; Range of Writing 10; Comprehension and Collaboration 1, 2)